-At present much of our activity has been concentrated on specific sites in the south of the county.
+At present, much of our activity has been concentrated on specific sites in the south of the county.
 We are only too aware of how little we know about North Bedfordshire.
-In spite of large areas of arable desert Bedfordshire is richer in herps than one might expect.
-We have all the common species with the exception of the palmate newt.
-There are two introduced species: Midwife Toads and Pool Frogs, and one re-introduction: Natterjack Toads.
-The county is a stronghold for the Great Crested Newt.
-Much of Bedfordshire is very poorly surveyed.
-We simply do not know what is there.
-Parts of the county are under severe development pressure and there are not enough of us.
-If are interested please get in touch.
+Bedfordshire is richer in herps than one might expect, our aim to try to map as much as this diversity as possible, through the use of targetted surveys and casual observations.
+If you spot any amphibians or reptiles in Bedfordshire, please report them using the appropriate tab above.
+Much of Bedfordshire is very poorly surveyed for amphibians and reptiles, we simply do not know what is there.
+Parts of the county are under severe development pressure and we hope to get a good picture of what is there before it is too late.
+If are interested in joining the group, and surveying you local patch for either amphibians or reptiles, please get in touch.

 I've heard from Sivi Sivanesan at Froglife that, though there definitely was a toad patrol at Brogborough, it is currently unmanned.
 Could anyone my side of Bedfordshire (Milton Keynes, Woburn, Lidlington areas) let me know any reports of toad movements.
 Once I know toads are on the move I'll go over there to see if toads are still present and try to set up a patrol if it's needed.
 If you want to see where the crossing is go to Froglife’s very useful interactive map: http://www.froglife.org/what-we-do/toads-on-roads/TORmap/ and type in ‘Brogborough’.